-Contrary to the fad diet craze, carbohydrate-containing foods can be healthy choices and may not necessarily add to excess weight gain.
-Like anything, your carbohydrate intake should be balanced.
-You must understand the carbohydrate needs of your body and also how to choose the healthiest sources of carbs.
+Contrary to the fad diet craze, carbohydrates can be part of a healthy diet and don't necessarily add to unwanted weight gain.
+Like anything, your carb intake should be balanced and derived from a variety of sources.

 Video of the Day

 For example, if you're on an 1,800-calorie-per-day diet, you would need to consume between 810 and 1,170 calories from carbohydrates in an average day.
 Since one gram of carbs equals four calories, that means between 202 and 293 grams per day.